 He and his wife Sally have maintained a summer home in Dennis Port for many years.
 He loved the Cape and managed to spend as much time there as possible with his family and friends.

 He is survived by his wife and friend Sally (Sara Megeath Bestgen), their son, John G. Bestgen, Jr., daughter-in-law Kimberly Mack, and grandchildren, Noah and Chloe Bestgen, all of Pepperell, MA, his sister, Priscilla Patten of Falmouth, MA, and several nieces and nephews.
 He was particularly close to his brother-in-law and sister-in-law, Mike and Mary Ellen Megeath of Waterford, VA, and his niece Debra Garrahan of Bellingham, MA, who also survives him.
 He was predeceased by his brother, Rodgers Bestgen, and nephew, Michael Megeath, Jr.

 His memorial service will be at the First Reformed Church of Schenectady at 11 a.m. on Tuesday, February 11.
 Interment will be in Leesburg, VA.

 In lieu of flowers, contributions may be made to the Home Furnishings Program, 603 State Street, Schenectady, NY 12305.
 Arrangements by Daly Funeral Home, Inc., 242 McClellan St., Schenectady.

-To send flowers to the family of John Bestgen, please visit Tribute Store
+To plant a tree in memory of John Bestgen, please visit Tribute Store

 Looking for something you can't find?
 We make it easy to get the answers you need.
 We are available by phone or e-mail, or drop by the office in person.
 We are always here to help.
 Please feel free to contact us at anytime.